-Acute Critical Illness: Increased mortality in patients with acute critical illness due to complications following open heart surgery, abdominal surgery or multiple accidental trauma, or those with acute respiratory failure has been reported after treatment with somatropin.
+Acute Critical Illness: Increased mortality (42% vs 19% in somatropin compared to placebo treated) in patients with acute critical illness due to complications following open heart surgery, abdominal surgery or multiple accidental trauma, or those with acute respiratory failure has been reported after treatment with pharmacologic amounts of somatropin.

-Concomitant Antiretroviral Therapy: Somatropin has been shown to potentiate HIV replication in vitro, however there was no increase in virus production when antiretroviral agents were added to the culture medium.
-All patients received antiretroviral therapy for the duration of treatment during Serostim clinical trials and no significant increase in viral burden was observed.
+Concomitant Antiretroviral Therapy: Somatropin has been shown to potentiate HIV replication in vitro, and there was no increase in virus production when antiretroviral agents were added to the culture medium.
+No significant somatropin-associated increase in viral burden was observed.
+All patients received antiretroviral therapy for the duration of treatment during Serostim® clinical trials.

 Neoplasms: Patients with preexisting tumors should be monitored for progression or reoccurrence.
 Monitor patients on somatropin therapy carefully for preexisting nevi.

-Impaired Glucose Tolerance/Diabetes: Cases of new onset impaired glucose tolerance, new onset type 2 diabetes, and exacerbation of preexisting diabetes have been reported in patients receiving Serostim.
-Some patients developed diabetic ketoacidosis and diabetic coma.
-Patients with risk factors for hyperglycemia and glucose intolerance should be monitored closely and those using antidiabetic agents may require dose adjustment.
+Impaired Glucose Tolerance/Diabetes: Patients with other risk factors for glucose intolerance should be monitored closely during Serostim® therapy.
+Cases of new onset impaired glucose tolerance, new onset type 2 diabetes, and exacerbation of preexisting diabetes have been reported in patients receiving Serostim®.
+Some patients developed diabetic ketoacidosis and diabetic coma and, in some, improved when Serostim® was discontinued and in others persisted.
+Some of these patients required initiation or adjustment of antidiabetic treatment.

-Intracranial Hypertension: Intracranial hypertension (IH) with papilledema, visual changes, headache, nausea, and/or vomiting has been reported.
-Funduscopic examination should be performed prior to initiating treatment with Serostim and periodically during the course of treatment.
+Intracranial Hypertension: Intracranial hypertension (IH) with papilledema, visual changes, headache, nausea, and/or vomiting has been reported usually within the first 8 weeks of somatropin therapy and rapidly resolved after stopping or reducing the somatropin dose.
+Funduscopic examination should be performed prior to initiating treatment with somatropin and periodically during treatment.
 If papilledema is observed, treatment should be stopped and restarted at a lower dose after IH-associated symptoms have resolved.

 Severe Hypersensitivity: Serious systemic hypersensitivity reactions including anaphylactic reactions and angioedema have been reported with postmarketing use of somatropin products.
 Patients and caregivers should be informed that such reactions are possible and that prompt medical attention should be sought if an allergic reaction occurs.